 Bill served the Lexington-Bluegrass Association of Realtors as President in 1984, and he was its Realtor of the Year in 1982.
-He and his wife Tina live in a historic home on Tates Creek Road.
+Bill lives in a historic home on Tates Creek Road.

 Bill is actively involved in the thoroughbred business - raising, breeding, and racing them.
 He partners with a lot of his clients in horses and is fortunate enough to own the dam of Champion and Grade I winner, Negligee.

 Bill attends most horse sales cultivating clients and bought a home in Saratoga Springs for just that reason.
 His knowledge of farms and the thoroughbred industry has certainly attributed to his success in farm brokerage.